HybridDZN/HerbloreBot/README.md

 # Herblore Auto-Clean By xero
 An Oldschool Runescape herblore herb cleaning bot written in Python.

-Get the herbs out from your bank and run the script to clean the whole inventory of herbs in just 11.2 seconds!
+Get the herbs out from your bank and run the script to clean the whole inventory of herbs in just 1.12 seconds!
 You're going to need to install pynput for this to work.

+This has been written for educational purposes only, I will not be responsible for any ban you man or may not recieve.